 - Pull and analyze data from a LMS

-- Create custom reports via drag and drop functionality
+- Create custom types of business intelligence reports via drag and drop functionality

 - Create ad hoc eCommerce sales reports